katajello/project-3/README.md

 [Love Scene](http://lovescene.herokuapp.com/) was created by Michael Ray, Ed Petil, and Katie Ouaknine

 ### Objective:
 [Love Scene](http://lovescene.herokuapp.com/) is an online dating platform for people who like to stream movies and television shows.
-Instead of using complicated algorythyms to find a mate, we simplified the search by using a single yet sometimes very fortelling criteria.
+Instead of using complicated algorithms to find a mate, we simplified the search by using a single yet sometimes very fortelling criteria.
 Users can create a dating profile and then search for tv shows and movies they like or would be interested in seeing.
 Those tv/movie choices are added to their personal profile where other users can search and then compare interests.
 Need a movie buddy or a date?
 Love Scene can help you find a mate!

 ### Installation Instructions
 Visit the site and sign-up for an account, or login if a user has already been created.
 Edit your profile to include whatever personal details you want!
 Follow the given link to gravatar to link your profile pic